Sign inGet started

 2. Click** Authorization Servers** and select the server created in the section above.

-• Copy the Metadata URI value, open a new browser tab, and paste the URL in the address bar.
+• Copy the Metadata URI value, open it in a new browser tab, and paste the URL in the address bar.

 • You should see JSON text in the browser.
 You can work with this text in a text editor or in the browser itself.